Table of contents

 assert.h

-In many development workflows, assert
+In many development workflows, assert statements are enabled for debugging

 builds but disabled in production or release builds.
 This behavior is controlled by

-defining or not defining the NDEBUG
+defining or not defining the NDEBUG macro (No Debug).

-is defined before #include <assert.h>
+If NDEBUG is defined before #include <assert.h>,

-calls become no-ops (no operation) — they are effectively
+then all assert calls become no-ops (no operation) — they are effectively

 removed from the compiled program.